Looking for a job in London: 8 golden rules

 Prepare your answers to the “must-answer” job interview questions in advance: tell us about a success or a failure, your qualities and faults, your management style etc….in English, of course, so that you’ll be more fluent during the interview.
 For every interview question, think STAR.
 (Situation Tasks Actions Results) This will enable you to be factual and illustrate each of your answers with your results.
 After all, Anglo-Saxons are pragmatic!

-Be surrounded and supported
+Be surrounded and accompanied

 Job hunting is all about “up and down”, so don’t remain isolated.
 To stay confident in your abilities, take “small steps” every day.
 Surround yourself with positive people, or join groups of people in the same situation as you.
 Making a success of your expatriation also means making the most of your private life and managing administrative procedures calmly and harmoniously.